cs107e/cs107e.github.io/guides/bootloader.md

 We have created a python program that sends binary files to the bootloader.
-If you have installed the cross-development tools, the program is already installed.
+If you have followed all the setup instructions, the program is already installed.
+If you are on a Mac and it is not working for you, be sure you followed the latter part of the setup instructions [here](mac_toolchain).

 To load and run `blink.bin`, simply type: